zhouweiyg/MetaSpark/README.md

 Run the MetaSpark:
 --------
-You should upload the reads and reference file to the HDFS cluster before you run the MetaSpark programming.
+MetaSpark is based on Spark platform and it's data is stored in Hadoop HDFS, you should upload the reads and reference file to the HDFS cluster before you run the MetaSpark programming.

         spark-submit --class com.ynu.MetaSpark --master spark://{spark master address}:{port} --name {app name} {MetaSpark jar file} --read {read file path on HDFS} --ref {reference file path on HDFS} --result {result store path}  --identity 90 --aligment 40

 The MetaSpark also provide a function to create reference index and store it to HDFS, so that you can save a lots of time if you run the test with the same reference file.

-        spark-submit --class com.ynu.CreateRefIndex --master spark://{spark master address}:{port} --name {app name} {MetaSpark jar file} --ref {reference file path on HDFS} --kmersize 11
+        spark-submit --class com.ynu.CreateRefIndexToHDFS --master spark://{spark master address}:{port} --name {app name} {MetaSpark jar file} --ref {reference file path on HDFS} --kmersize 11

 After you create the reference index, you can use it in the new test.